JuanBrachoDev/Milestone-One/README.md

 1. Log in to GitHub and locate the [Milestone One GitHub Repository](https://github.com/JuanBrachoDev/Milestone-One)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [link](https://juanbrachodev.github.io/Milestone-One/ ) in the "GitHub Pages" section.

 ### Forking the GitHub Repository